 So unless you’re going to a cold climate, the best kayaking shoes for you should have good breathability.

 As a kayaker, you may find yourself climbing over jagged rocks, walking through mud and dirt, or over debris and sand.

 So before choosing a water shoe, you must examine the terrain of the places where you intend to use them to determine the right level of protection and appropriate protective features that you will need from your footwear.

 For example, a beach shoe is meant for walking on sand.
 Thus, they will offer minimal protection when walking on rocks and branches.

 Here are some tips you should keep in mind.

-- Note that the rougher the terrain, the thicker the sole has to be to protect your feet from getting punctured or from hurting.
+- Note that the rougher the terrain, the thicker the sole has to be to protect your feet from getting punctured or hurt.

-- Use shoes that will minimize abrasion so they are comfortable.
+- Use shoes that will minimize abrasion so they’re comfortable.